Codecademy/docs/content/javascript/concepts/array-methods/reduce.md

 ## Definition

-Executes a reducer function on each element of the array and returns a single output value.
+Combines each element of an array, using a reducer function you specify, and returns a single value.

 ## Syntax